 Say, you are running a blog, and you also publish eBooks on your site.
 Now, I see a tweet of yours on Twitter and visit your blog.
 I like what I see and subscribe to your content (let us say, RSS feed).
 Now, you release an eBook two months later, and I get to know about it via the RSS feed, visit your website again, and possibly purchase the eBook.

 You see what has just happened here?
 In the absence of Multi-Channel Funnels, your RSS feed will get the sole credit for this sale of eBook, whereas in reality, it was your tweet that did the hard-work — Google Analytics can be used to understand such funneling of traffic and visitors.
 This will obviously help you plan your website promotions in a better manner (for instance, in this example, you will understand the role played by Twitter, which might otherwise be overlooked).

 If used properly, Google Analytics can serve as a very handy tool that can help you promote your website to the maximum extent possible.

 What do you think of Google Analytics?
 Share your thoughts with us using the comments below!

-We have also published introduction guides to Google’s Pagespeed Insights.
-These apps, acompanied by Google Analytics, are essential to maintaining a successful website.and
+We have also published introduction guides to Google’s Webmaster Tools and Pagespeed Insights.
+These apps, accompanied by Google Analytics, are essential to maintaining a successful website.